5348 Lanier Islands Parkway Buford, GA 30518

 The Structure of a Tooth

-The term “root canal” actually refers to the natural cavity at the center of the tooth.
+The term “root canal” refers to the natural cavity at the tooth’s center.
 The tooth’s nerve is located inside the root canal, surrounded by soft tissue called pulp.

-If the tooth is damaged or has decay, bacteria and debris can enter the root canal area and cause an infection.
-In severe cases, an abscess can occur which requires immediate treatment to avoid infection spreading to the rest of the body.
+If the tooth is damaged or has decay, bacteria, and debris can enter the root canal area and cause an infection.
+In severe cases, an abscess can occur, which requires immediate treatment to prevent infection from spreading to the rest of the body.

 Painless root canal treatment in Buford, Georgia